-6. Amortization of goodwill
+7. Amortization of goodwill

-Goodwill on SMBC Friend Securities Co., Ltd., Sumitomo Mitsui Finance and Leasing Company, Limited and SMBC Leasing Company, Limited is amortized using the straight-line method over 20 years, 20 years and 5 years, respectively.
+Goodwill on SMBC Friend Securities Co., Ltd. and Sumitomo Mitsui Finance and Leasing Company, Limited is amortized using the straight-line method over 20 years.
 Goodwill on other companies is charged or credited to income directly when incurred.

-7. Scope of "Cash and cash equivalents" on Consolidated Statement of Cash Flows
+8. Scope of "Cash and cash equivalents" on Consolidated Statement of Cash Flows

-For the purposes of presenting the consolidated statement of cash flows, "Cash and cash equivalents" are cash on hand and non-interest earning deposits with banks.
+For the purposes of presenting the consolidated statement of cash flows, "Cash and cash equivalents" are cash on hand, non-interest earning deposits with banks and deposits paid to Bank of Japan.